Sustainability

 Waste disposed at landfills

-Total food loss and food waste classified by Business activities or Life cycle Stage
+Total food loss and food waste (tonnes) classified by Business activities or Life cycle Stage

-Proportion of food loss and food waste classified by Food category
+Total food loss and food waste classified by food category

 Food waste disposed and repurposed